Conflux-Chain/conflux-documentation/docs/core/tutorials/nft-tutorials/whitelists.md

 # Merkle Tree NFT Whitelist on CoreSpace using Hardhat

 Using a Merkle Tree whitelist provides a cost-efficient way to distribute NFTs to a predefined list of addresses.
 It ensures that only whitelisted addresses can mint the NFTs, enhancing security and efficiency.
-Storing a whitelist with thousands of addresses in a smart contract would incur high gas fees for each update.
-However, since in the Merkle Tree verification process, leaf nodes and proofs can be stored off-chain while only the root value needs to be stored on-chain, this method significantly saves on gas costs.
+Writing a whitelist of thousands of addresses directly within a smart contract would result in significant gas costs, and additionally, due to the maximum transaction gas limit restriction, it might be impractical to update such a large whitelist in a single transaction.
+However, since in the Merkle Tree verification process, leaf nodes and proofs can be stored off-chain while only the root value needs to be stored on-chain, this method significantly saves on gas costs and enables whitelist setup with only one transaction.

 This tutorial will guide you through the steps to create, write, and deploy an ERC721 NFT smart contract with a Merkle Tree whitelist on Conflux CoreSpace using Hardhat.
 It will also show you how to use merkletreejs to create the Merkle Tree whitelist.
 For a practical example, please refer to the [Conflux-NFT-MerkleTree-Whitelist](https://github.com/ConfluxDAO/Conflux-NFT-MerkleTree-Whitelist) repository.